English as an Additional Language(EAL)

 There is huge diversity within the EAL pupils.
 Some of our pupils are from overseas families who have moved to Leeds for work or others arrived in the UK as asylum seekers and refugees.
 Our staff understand what it means to be seeking sanctuary and extend a welcome to everyone as equal and valued member of the school and community.

-In Richmond Hill Primary we are committed to improve our practice so that the needs of our EAL pupils are met.
+In Richmond Hill Academy we are committed to improve our practice so that the needs of our EAL pupils are met.

 Through individualised learning programmes, intervention and support we will continue to further raise the attainment of EAL pupils across the curriculum.